Social Drivers of Health

 BlueCross Healthy Places

-The BlueCross BlueShield of Tennessee Foundation has built BlueCross Healthy Places across Tennessee to provide our neighbors with opportunities for healthy activity and to help strengthen the bonds of our communities.
+The BlueCross BlueShield of Tennessee Foundation is building BlueCross Healthy Places across Tennessee to provide our neighbors with opportunities for healthy activity and to help strengthen bonds within our communities.
 All spaces are free and open to the public.
-Our foundation has invested nearly $7.5 million each year to create spaces for our neighbors to come together, including playgrounds, fitness equipment and other features for visitors of all ages and abilities to enjoy.
+Our foundation invests at least $7.5 million each year to create spaces for our neighbors to come together that include playgrounds, fitness equipment, gathering places and other features for visitors of all ages and abilities to enjoy.

 Food Insecurity Support